IHE/RAD.IMR/input/pagecontent/volume-1.md

 Report Creators may support creating multiple renditions of the same multimedia report for different consumers (e.g. simple consumers that do not render the detailed multimedia contents on its own, or external consumers that do not have access to studies inside the enterprise firewall).

-Report Creators store the DiagnosticReport resources to Report Repositories, Report Readers or Rendered Report Readers. report Creators shall include a rendered report in the same DiagnosticReport resource, either as base64 encoded binary, or by reference using a URL.
+Report Creators store the DiagnosticReport resources to Report Repositories, Report Readers or Rendered Report Readers.

+Report Creators shall include a rendered report in the same DiagnosticReport resource, either as base64 encoded binary, or by reference using a URL.

 > Note that in IMR, Report Creator is the actor responsible for authoring the report.
 How the Report Creator receives the multimedia content is out of scope for this release of IMR.
 In practice, A Report Creator may be grouped with an Image Display, or a Report Creator is integrated with an Image Display via proprietary APIs or standard context sharing mechanism such as FHIRcast.